≡ Menu

 Yes.
 C. difficile can be very contagious.
 C. diff. is easily spread from person to person through touch and from contact with contaminated objects or surfaces.
 C. difficile carriers can spread the disease, even if they themselves don’t have an infection.
 Many people carry C. difficile and don’t even know it, and they may never get sick or ever have an infection.
 C. difficile is a growing part of our society and all of us are exposed to these bacteria more often than we realize.
 Your chances of catching it can be increased or decreased by a number of activities.

 There are many things you can do to lower your risk or getting infected or infecting someone else.
 It’s important to use effective as well as healthy hygiene practices.
 Boosting your body’s resistance to infection and strengthening your defenses are important for prevention and treatment.
 Many of these methods fall outside of most doctor’s realm of expertise or familiarity, so you never hear about them.
-Learn more about how contagious C Diff is.
+Learn more about how contagious C diff. is.

 Should I stop taking antibiotics?